Are you searching for things to do in Penzance? This blog post goes into them all!

 Another cafe that’s worth visiting is Hellys Deli Cafe, where you can enjoy breakfast baps, full Cornish breakfasts and cream teas.

 Penlee House Gallery and Museum

-Situated in a Victorian manor house, the museum focuses on history from the Stone Age to the present day.
-The art gallery has artists from Newlyn School, a group of artists who began the Plein Air movement (painting entire pictures outdoors) in the country.
+Many of the artworks were created by artists from the Newlyn School, a group of artists who began the Plein Air movement (painting entire pictures outdoors) in the country.
 Newlyn School members included Walter Langley and Stanhope Forbes.

 There are also manmade features, like a Boer War memorial, a fountain and a bandstand.

 It’s a lovely place for a stroll and is usually much quieter than walking along the coastline.

 With narrow streets winding down toward a gorgeous harbour, famous for bright blue waters with colourful boats bobbing on the water, Mousehole (pronounced Mowzel) is one of the most beautiful villages in Cornwall.

 It has a long history spanning back to ancient towns – its harbour was once much more important than Penzance.